ConsumerDataStandardsAustralia/standards-staging/slate/source/includes/standards/_payloads.md

 #### Mandatory fields

-In objects where an array field is defined as having 0..n values, the array field must be explicitly expressed as an array in the payload, even if it only contains one item or is empty.
+In objects where an array field is defined as having 0..n values, the array field **SHOULD** be explicitly expressed as an array in the payload, even if it only contains one item or is empty.

 ```diff
 Fixed bullet point list to render correctly.
 ```

 This applies equally for object arrays.
-Where a field is defined as an array value, the response should be:
+Where a field is defined as an array value, the response **SHOULD** be:

 * an array of objects,
 * an array of values, or